um96/CapstoneOCR/alimmortal.github.io-master/README.md

 Problems Encountered / Things I Did Not Complete / Hope to Complete in Future:
 1. Because it was difficult to get the text into a text document and the time limit, the Result.html is not effective and these functions don't really do what they should be doing (pre-made result).
+It was done with the onetwothree.png as a demo of how it should work.
 2. I did not make a Sign Out button for the Google Login.